jpatel531/clothing_test/README.md

 `app/controllers/user_choices_controller.rb`: The `UserChoicesController` has the actions `#index`, `#create`, and `#destroy`.
 The `#index` action conditionally assigns an empty cart, which will be an array of IDs stored in a session variable.
 The `#create` action, when the user posts his/her choice from the front-end, pushes the desired product's ID into the cart array.
 The `#destroy` action takes the received ID parameter, and deletes it from the session cart.
 I have chosen to store user choices in a session variable for two reasons: firstly, the specification did not mention a user login; secondly, real e-commerce websites tend to rely on sessions to record choices, before the user can sign in.

+####Seeds

+`db/seeds.rb`: This file contains the specified information about the types of products and vouchers.
+Upon running `bin/rake db:seed`, this populates the database with those items.

 ####Tests

 `features/*`: These tests, written in Cucumber and Capybara with Selenium,imitate the user stories specified above.
 There are more tests for `applying_vouchers.feature` than any other specification, given the different variations of what the user can see based on his input.
 The reason I have chosen to include Karma tests as well for this feature is that I thought it was important to test the more complicated logic going on in the relevant Angular controllers and services.